Alanvdb/ssl-certificate-fetcher/README.md

 # ssl-certificate-fetcher
-Proviide SSL certificate for a given domain.
+Provide SSL certificate for a given domain.